mwherman2000/TouchTrackingPrototypes/README.md

 </ContentPage>
 ```

-- Added `TouchTrackingEffect.cs` to the device-independent (top-most) project.
+- Added `TouchTrackingEffect.cs` to the device-independent (top-most) project of the solution.
 This class implements the _code-behind_ the `pe:TouchTrackingEffect` element.
 Through magic, the `TouchTrackingEffect()` method binds to either the Android or iOS platform-specific implementations of this class.
 This class derives from `RoutingEffect`.

 ```csharp
 using Xamarin.Forms;